Ninja-Squad/data-discovery/HOW-TO-JOIN.md

-# How to join the federation
+# How to join the wheatIS and /or the Plant federation of searchable data?

-The purpose of this tool is to facilitate the discoverability of public biologicial data managed by different laboratories accross the world.
+The purpose of this tool is to facilitate the discoverability of public data on plant biology managed by different laboratories accross the world.

-Initiated within transPLANT and WheatIS project & collaborations, we are now able to index and make searchable data from any species of any kind of data.
+Initiated within transPLANT (EC FP7, contract number 283496; http://www.transplantdb.eu/) and WheatIS (www.wheatis.org) projects & collaborations, we are now able to index and make searchable data from any species of any kind of data.

-If you want to be referenced you'll need to provide CSV or JSON files with some metadata describing the biological entities you manage.
-Once you have read below indications, we invite you to [contact us](mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.
+If you want your information system to be referenced, you have to provide CSV or JSON files with metadata describing the data managed folowing the indications below and we invite you to [contact us] (mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.

-Since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entity.
+Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entity.

-In order to integrate your data, here is what is need for each searchable entry/document:
+# Specifications for each searchable entry/document:

 - a short _[name](#name)_ identifying uniquely the entry, ie. _IGR_2010_1_
 - an _[url](#url)_ linking back to the entry in your own web application, ie.